 Keeping track of everything that is going on with your short-term rental property may be tricky for someone who does not do hosting as a full-time job and even more so if they have multiple properties spread across different regions.
 Having a hosting partner who will be able to look after your property in different parts of the country can only benefit you and will give you the peace of mind that even when you’re away from your property, it is being looked after.

 Con: Cleaning Everything

 Even if cleaning is your strong suit, guests staying in Airbnbs usually expect a higher standard of cleanliness than their own homes.
 Think of it from a guests’ point of view.
 While you are aware of the history of your property, guests would not be, so that little stain may be noticed.
+Luckily, there are many companies that specialise in Airbnb cleaning.
 Linen also plays an important role as most guests would not like to use old sheets and covers.
 A lot of cleaning is involved when managing an Airbnb property and it would be less stressful on your part if you outsource all the washing, laundry, vacuuming, and everything else in between.

 Hometime Makes Managing Your Property A Breeze

 While initially, you might view property management as an expense, it still makes sense long term especially when you take a look at the data that self-managed Airbnbs have an average occupancy of 60% while professionally managed ones can deliver occupancy rates of above 75%.

 At Hometime, we can take care of everything from listing creation, cleaning, guest communications to property maintenance and even revenue optimisation.
 Talk to us to learn more about what we have to offer.
 Click here for a free consultation.